mlabs-haskell/catalyst-funded-projects/Fund8/Spec-DSL/README.md

 # Plutus Specification Langauge
-The [Plutus Specification Language (PSL)](https://cardano.ideascale.com/c/idea/396541) is an embedded DSL for formally describing a dApp's behavior from an inter-transaction perspective (i.e., across dApp actions and interactions).
-In short, the PSL is used to circumscribes transaction types ([transaction families](https://github.com/mlabs-haskell/plutus-specification-language/blob/mario/families/families/TransactionFamily.md)) and define how, and under what conditions, value flows throughout an application.
+The [Plutus Specification Language (PSL)](https://cardano.ideascale.com/c/idea/396541) is an embedded DSL for formally describing a dApp's behavior from an inter-transaction perspective (i.e., spanning dApp actions across time).
+In short, the PSL is applied to circumscribe transaction types ([transaction families](https://github.com/mlabs-haskell/plutus-specification-language/blob/mario/families/families/TransactionFamily.md)) and define how, and under what conditions, value flows throughout an application.
 Developers can then use a dApp specification to test whether an implementation functions as designed.

 Project ID: [800256](https://docs.google.com/spreadsheets/u/0/d/1bfnWFa94Y7Zj0G7dtpo9W1nAYGovJbswipxiHT4UE3g/htmlview#)